kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 }
 ```

 Also, any outlet-connected labels have placeholder text that's set to the name of the outlet variable to which they are connected.
 This makes it a bit easier to tell which labels will have their text updated at runtime.

+$[break]
 For example, the label with text **&lt;whyVisitLabel>** is connected to:

 ```swift
 @IBOutlet weak var whyVisitLabel: UILabel!